 Some couples might also choose to have a combined savings account.
 You can use these funds to save up for shared future expenses, like a house, a car, or a new baby.
 Discuss your savings goals and strategy to make sure you’re on the same page.

 4. Live on one income

 In some situations, couples might choose to live entirely on one person’s income.
 A few reasons for this might be:

 One person doesn’t work

-If one person is a student, makes a low income or is a stay-at-home parent, you may live on one partner’s income.
-When this is the case, it’s still important to discuss financial goals and put rules in place to determine what nonessential purchases can be made without discussing it first.
+If one person is a student, makes a low income, or is a stay-at-home parent, you may live on one partner’s income.
+When this is the case, it’s still important to discuss financial goals and put rules in place to determine what nonessential purchases fit into the budget and do not require a discussion.

 One person plans to leave the workforce

 Perhaps both partners have well-paying full-time jobs but anticipate a change in the near future.
 Maybe one person is considering going back to school, you’re thinking about starting a family or your partner wants to open a business.
 You might “practice” for the transition by testing out the one-income approach, knowing you have a safety net if it doesn’t pan out as planned.

 If you can both live on one partner’s income, you might choose to set aside the other’s income to maximize your savings; this could be a way to pad your nest egg quickly.